 I will not pretend to know or understand what success is.
 I belong to the second group – the group who finds the top of the mountain, which only leads to the bottom of another.
 I have found that this mentality can be an issue sometimes, giving way to a feeling of, “I made it here, but what now?” and “so what, I did that, but can I do it again?”
 It is the feeling of not being satisfied, of always moving on to the next thing.

 I owe a large part of my success to my foster parents.
 They are “successful” people and possess the positive traits a young man or woman should learn to foster in themselves.
-I could list those traits, but I do not believe that is helpful to anyone.
-Not to youth, to foster parents, or to professionals in the system.
-The truth is that different things work for different people.
+I could list those traits, but I do not believe that would be helpful.
+The truth is that youth, foster parents, and industry professionals all have different concepts of what is and is not success.
+Different things work for different people.

 The trick is to claim your own success.
 If you are a current or former foster youth, you must take charge of your success.
-You must own it.
-If you fail, blame yourself, reflect on what went wrong, and change your strategy.
-If you are a foster parent, you must take responsibility for your youth’s success.
+You must own it, and be responsible for it.
+If you fail, you must blame yourself, reflect on what went wrong, and change your strategy.
+If you are a foster parent, you must also take responsibility for your youth’s success.
 You must own their failures – just as they would, and you must guide them through their challenges.
 If you are a professional in the system, you too must follow this pattern.

 But only the youth can claim the success.

 There is a reason for this which goes against the “it takes a village to raise a child” mentality so many subscribe to.
 And the reason is that while "it takes a village to raise a child,” it isn’t the village who bares the trauma.
 It’s the youth, and that strength belongs to them, and to them alone.
 They alone must bear the burden of their past.

 Of their decisions.